nabil-rady/Smart-remote-interviewing-system/API/README.md

+# Note:
-# Note : Still in developing and testing mode.
+Still in developing and testing mode.